auralius/bodas/README.md

 G4(s)=s
 G5(s)=K

-This function CAN NOT handle complex poles/zeros.
+It is a must to formalize the system first.
+Also, bodas CAN NOT handle complex poles/zeros.

+## A screenshot of how the result looks like

 ![Screenshot](sshot.png)

-## How to use:
+## How to use

 A system with gain = 0.1, and zeros = [10 100], poles = [1]
 ```